 I left the airport to clear skies and a warm day.
 While I’m out of shape from not cycling for the past couple of months, that also means my energy reserves were good.
 I found a supermarket within 15 minutes of the airport, and 15 minute later I came to Swords Castle.
 I was there two years back when they had just opened to the public.
 They’re not done yet.

 One of my first challenges each trip is finding fuel for the stove.
 I asked the camp host if he knew of anywhere that might sell fuel.
-When I was disappointed the answer was “Dublin” he went back into a storage area and gave me a couple of cannisters of partially used fuel.
+When I was disappointed the answer was “Dublin” he went back into a storage area and gave me a couple of canisters of partially used fuel!

 I spend the rest of the day walking on the beach and finishing off the book I had bought to read on the plane (which I will abandon here so I don’t have to carry it).

 The weather is both warm and cold.
 As long as I’m in the sun (or sleeping in the tent during the day), the day could even be considered hot.
 Sitting in the shade, it’s cold.
 Ian said the weather should continue as today for at least the next couple of days.
-He also recommended a campground that’s 90 km to the north (by car) wih a nearby castle (that was already on my radar).
+He also recommended a campground that’s 90 km to the north by car with a nearby castle (that was already on my radar).